-As the summer approaches many of you will be gearing up for long drives across the UK and abroad, which means it’s vital that your car is in the best condition possible.
+With summer now in full swing, many of you will be gearing up for long drives across the UK, which means it’s vital that your car is in the best condition possible.

 On average, there is a 20% increase in breakdown call outs in the UK during the hot weather and up to 30% in coastal areas!